-- b) Commercial/Industrial District: When abutting residential/agricultural properties, each development must provide a permanently protected undeveloped buffer not less than 50 feet wide from the common property line or a value as deemed necessary by the Planning board on the boundaries of the original parcel except for access to connecting roads, which, unless it is already wooded and satisfactory to the Planning Board, must be planted and landscaped so as to provide a visual barrier between the development and adjacent properties.
+b) Commercial/Industrial District: When abutting residential/agricultural properties, each development must provide a permanently protected undeveloped buffer not less than 50 feet wide from the common property line or a value as deemed necessary by the Planning board on the boundaries of the original parcel except for access to connecting roads, which, unless it is already wooded and satisfactory to the Planning Board, must be planted and landscaped so as to provide a visual barrier between the development and adjacent properties.
 The Planning Board may require additional buffer width where unique circumstances of an abutting use or property warrant.
-The 50 feet buffer shall not count towards the required minimum protected open space. - 4.
-Setbacks and unit separation: All structures shall be set back at least 15 feet from the 50-foot site perimeter buffer.
+The 50 feet buffer shall not count towards the required minimum protected open space.

+- 4. Setbacks and unit separation: All structures shall be set back at least 25 feet from the 50foot site perimeter buffer.
 In addition, developments located on public roads must meet the standard building setbacks as specified for the applicable district in the Brookline Zoning Ordinance.
 One (1) story buildings must be separated by at least twenty-five (25) feet.
-Two (2) or more story buildings must be separated by at least thirty-five (35) feet.

-5. Unit Standards:
+Two (2) or more story buildings must be separated by at least thirty-five (35) feet. - 5.
+Unit Standards:

-- a) Residential/Agricultural District: There shall be no more than two (2) bedrooms per dwelling unit.
-One (1) bedroom units must contain at least five hundred-seventy-six (576) square feet of heated living space.
+a) Residential/Agricultural District: There shall be no more than two (2) bedrooms per dwelling unit.
+One (1) bedroom units must contain at least five hundred-fifty (550) square feet of heated living space.
 Two (2) bedroom units must contain at least seven hundred and fifty (750) square feet of heated living space.
 Units may be single and detached or attached in duplex fashion, with a maximum of four (4) units per building.
 Attached garages and breezeways are acceptable but do not count towards the minimum required living space.
-Each building with dwelling unit(s) can be a one or a two-story structure. - b) Commercial/Industrial District: There shall be no more than two (2) bedrooms per dwelling unit.
-One (1) bedroom units must contain at least five hundred seventy-six (576) square feet of heated living space.
+Each building with dwelling unit(s) can be a one or a two-story structure.

+b) Commercial/Industrial District: There shall be no more than two (2) bedrooms per dwelling unit.
+One (1) bedroom units must contain at least five hundred-fifty (550) square feet of heated living space.
 Two (2) bedroom units must contain at least seven hundred and fifty (750) square feet of heated living space.
-Units may be single detached or attached in duplex fashion or be part of an apartment building.
-Each apartment building must not be more than a 3-story structure. - c) All Districts: One level dwelling units shall have at least one Americans with Disabilities Act (ADA) compliant bathroom, accessible doorways, and unit entrances and exits.
-Two level dwelling units shall have an ADA compliant first-floor primary bedroom and at least one first floor ADA compliant full bathroom.
-All first-floor doorways and unit entrances and exits shall be ADA compliant.
+Units may be single detached or attached in duplex fashion, or be part of an apartment building.
+Each apartment building must not be more than a 3-story structure.